James McDonald (artist): Career

 In 1914, due to the poor health of his predecessor, J. A. Thomson, he was appointed as Interim Director of the Dominion Museum.
 One of his tasks was the design of the New Zealand coat of arms, for which the royal commission was awarded on 26 April 1911.
 He was appointed as Assistant Censor of Cinema Films in August 1918 and held this position for eight years.

+McDonald participated in the 1919–1923 Dominion Museum ethnological expeditions alongside Te Rangihīroa, Elsdon Best, Johannes Andersen and Āpirana Ngata.

 In 1926 James McDonald was appointed to the board of Māori Arts, and in the same year he resigned from his posts in the museum.
 He moved to Tokaanu, where he helped building the Te Tuwharetoa School of Māori Arts and Crafts.
 Its aims were the revival of traditional art, which was in danger of being lost, and the encouragement of the Māori of Ngati Tuwharetoa to produce handicrafts for sale at home and abroad.
 The school received no state subsidies, so McDonald and his family suffered from considerable financial difficulties.
 McDonald earned mutual trust and deep respect from local Māori.

 He died in Tokaanu on 13 April 1935 and was buried at Taupo cemetery.
 The School of Applied Arts, which he had founded, doesn't exist anymore, but many examples of McDonald's work have been preserved.
 Many hundreds of his photographic negatives are kept by the Museum of New Zealand Te Papa Tongarewa.
 There are prints of his works in the collections of the Alexander Turnbull Library and the Bernice P. Bishop Museum in Hawaii.
 The four ethnographic films he has made are preserved in the collection of the New Zealand Film Archive Nga Kaitiaki or Nga Taonga Whitiahua.